BallMJ92/Cipherpad/README.md

 # cryptpad

-A secure instant messenger to code specified ports and IP addresses.
+A cryptographically secure instant messenger to code specified ports and IP addresses.